Strain Engineering of Photo-induced Topological Phases in 2D Ferromagnets: Introduction

-It is evident that for such applications, the ability to manipulate topological phases, whether by switching topological properties on or off, or alternating between distinct topological phases, are desirable goals.
-One possibility for engineering topology in spin systems relies on the fact that a 2D ferromagnet with a honeycomb lattice structure which hosts a strong intrinsic Dzyaloshinskii-Moriya interaction (DMI) \citep{dzyaloshinsky_thermodynamic_1958,moriya_anisotropic_1960} can have the magnitude of this interaction renormalized when irradiated by a circularly polarized laser field \citep{owerre_floquet_2017,owerre_corrigendum:_2018}.
+One possibility for engineering topology in spin systems relies on the fact that a 2D ferromagnet with a honeycomb lattice structure which hosts a strong intrinsic Dzyaloshinskii-Moriya interaction (DMI) \cite{dzyaloshinsky_thermodynamic_1958,moriya_anisotropic_1960} can have the magnitude of this interaction renormalized when irradiated by a circularly polarized laser field \cite{owerre_floquet_2017,owerre_corrigendum:_2018}.
+Indeed, It was been predicted that CrI$_{3}$ hosts topological magnons at the $\mathbf{K}-$point of the hexagonal Brillouin zone, starting from a full electronic model \cite{Costa_2020}.